 Ala Moana Shopping Center

-Ala Moana Shopping Center is the world’s largest open air shopping mall with 350 stores on three levels.
-There are luxury stores, department stores, nationwide brands, and Hawaiian goods.
-To keep your energy up (shopping can be hard workd) there are well over 10 dining options from fast-casual to full-service restaurants.
+Ala Moana Shopping Center is the world’s largest open air shopping mall with well over 300 stores and eateries on three levels.
+There are luxury stores, department stores, nationwide brands, and local Hawaiian goods.
+To keep your energy up (shopping can be hard work!) there are well over 100 dining options from snack foods to casual eateries throughout the mall and inside some department stores, plus the Level 1 Makai Food Court (next to Ross), the Lanai @ Ala Moana Center (next to Macy’s) and the Level 4 full-service restaurants.

 If you remember the Ward Centre shopping mall west of Ala Moana Center, it has been replaced with a sprawling complex of smaller malls and living spaces in three districts: East Village, Kamakeʻe Corridor, and West Village.